Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/11-running-self-test.md

 The test will also report any valid IR LED & photodiode relationships in the dialog box.
 For example, `IR ⇝ REF` means that the REF photodiode has a linear relationship with the IR LED.
 Similarly, `IR ⇝ 45` means the the photodiode in the 45° pocket has a linear relationship with the IR LED.
 The absent of a relationship here can tell you about what might be wrong.

+Try running this test again if it fails.
+If it continues to fail, contact us.

 **No ambient IR light detected** checks that the photodiodes are detecting a near-0 signal when the IR LED is completely off.
 This test may fail if a powerful IR signal is shining into or onto the Pioreactor's body (aka the Sun - don't put the Pioreactor in direct sunlight and avoid windows).
 Also make sure that the caps are on all the Pioreactor's LED pockets.

 **Reference photodiode is the correct magnitude** checks, if using the reference photodiode (REF), that the REF signal is less than 0.256 volts when the IR LED is at the level specified in the config.ini's `[od_config].[ir_led_intensity]` section.
 If this test fails,